structuredprediction/structuredprediction.github.io/SPNLP20/1_cfp.md

 Papers can be dual-submitted to both SPNLP 2020 and EMNLP 2020 main conference which has its notification date of August 8, 2020 falling before our submission deadline.
+If submitted as archival and it is accepted in both EMNLP and SPNLP, you would need to withdraw from one of them.
+You can submitting normally and can make the archival decision after the EMNLP notification

 Submission is electronic and is managed by the START conference management system at [https://www.softconf.com/emnlp2020/spnlp2020/](https://www.softconf.com/emnlp2020/spnlp2020/)